1991 Great Plains tornado outbreak: Kansas Turnpike–Cassoday–Matfield Green, Kansas

-During the 1999 Oklahoma tornado outbreak, the consequences of this practice were realized.
+During the 1999 Great Plains tornado outbreak, the consequences of this practice were realized.
 On May 3, 1999, there were three locations where a highway overpass was utilized as a shelter from approaching tornadoes, and at all three locations there was at least one fatality.
-One of these, the 1999 Bridge Creek–Moore tornado, was at violent F4–F5 intensity as it impacted the overpass.
-One incorrect notion from the Kansas Turnpike video was that the film crew was protected by the weaker nature of the tornado as it passed over a primarily rural area, in contrast to the Bridge Creek–Moore tornado.
-However, another F2 tornado on May 3, 1999, killed one individual, proving that tornadoes of any intensity are capable of killing people harboring under overpasses.
+One of these, the 1999 Bridge Creek–Moore, Oklahoma F5 tornado, was at violent F4–F5 intensity as it impacted the overpass.
+One incorrect notion from the Kansas Turnpike video was that the recording news crew was protected by the weaker nature of the tornado as it passed over a primarily rural area, in contrast to the Bridge Creek–Moore tornado.
+However, another F2 tornado on May 3, 1999; killed one individual, proving that tornadoes of any intensity are capable of killing people harboring under overpasses.
 In addition to the fatalities, many people who survived these tornadoes nonetheless suffered graphic injuries and sometimes permanent disabilities.

-Since the Kansas Turnpike video and events on May 3, meteorologists have strongly advised people to avoid seeking shelter under highway overpasses for many reasons.
+Since the 1991 tornado and events on May 3, 1999; meteorologists have strongly advised people to avoid seeking shelter under highway overpasses for many reasons.
 One, it exposes individuals to flying debris, which is the number one cause of death in tornadoes.
 Two, the elevated nature of the overpass subjects people to stronger winds than at ground level.
 Three, overpasses may act to channel and accelerate the wind.
 Four, many overpasses do not have girders for individuals to hold onto, such as was the case during the Kansas Turnpike video.
 Fifth, tornadic winds shift directions as the vortex passes, such that people originally protected from winds will still be exposed to its effects following the wind shift.
 The National Weather Service therefore notes, "seeking shelter under a highway overpass is to become a stationary target for flying debris, with a substantial risk of being blown out and carried by the tornado winds".
 Lastly, motorists who quickly park their cars under an overpass without pulling over to the side first can cause an unexpected traffic jam, that may slow/strand other drivers due to the risk of collision.